 - to identify and test effective LES programs for displaced workers

-Using these connections, we are gathering data through:
+Using these teams, we gathered data through:

 - questionnaires to literacy and service organizations

 - surveys of workers displaced from their jobs

 - interviews with workers, employers and service providers